 We have entered into an investment management agreement with MCC Advisors and will pay MCC Advisors a management fee and incentive fee.
 The incentive fee will be computed and paid on income that we may not have yet received in cash.
-This fee structure may create an incentive for MCC Advisors to invest in certain types of securities that may have a high degree of risk.
+This fee structure may create an incentive for MCC Advisors to invest in certain types of securities.
 Additionally, we rely on investment professionals from MCC Advisors to assist our board of directors with the valuation of our portfolio investments.
 MCC Advisors' management fee and incentive fee are based on the value of our investments and there may be a conflict of interest when personnel of MCC Advisors are involved in the valuation process for our portfolio investments.